Financial planning, career development and investing information - Money-Zine.com

 • Utility Connections (Turn On Electric and Gas)

-It's also important to retain moving expense documentation including receipts and vouchers, competitive bids / quotes, in addition to invoices and bill of lading from the moving company.
+It's also important to retain all documentation including receipts and vouchers, competitive bids or quotes, in addition to invoices and bill of lading from the moving company.

-If your employer doesn't offer a relocation package, then you may be able to deduct moving expenses from your federal income taxes.
-To qualify for this deduction you must satisfy both of the following tests:
+If an employer doesn't offer a relocation package, then it may be possible for the employee to deduct the moving expenses on their federal income tax return.
+To qualify for this deduction, both of the following tests must be satisfied:

-• Distance - the new job must be at least 50 miles further from your "old" home than your old job location.
-If you were unemployed, then the new job must be at least 50 miles from your "old" home.
+• Distance: the new job must be at least 50 miles further from the "old" home than the prior job location.
+If someone is unemployed, the new job must be at least 50 miles from their "old" home.

-• Time - you need to work full time for a minimum of 39 weeks during the first 12 months after you arrive at your new job.
+• Time: the taxpayer must work full time for a minimum of 39 weeks during the first 12 months after arriving at their new job.
 Self employed persons must work at least 78 weeks in the first 24 months.

 Exceptions to the above time test include: